ysethi92/ui-kit-react-native/README.md

 |image |-|-|Represent image as an avatar|

 ## 6. Header
 Header represents the information about the screen where the user is at that moment.

+### Usage

 ### Props Reference: